A GUIDE to getting endorsed (Start-up & Innovator visa)

 In order to get endorsed, you will need to identify the problem specifically within the UK market and find its solution.

-- This is what the UK government desire, someone who will not only bring innovation but also contribute to its economic growth.
-A good way to achieve this would be to understand what the endorser is looking for.
+- The UK government is looking to attract applicants who will not only bring innovation but also contribute to economic growth.